Nu Skin Review

 |#6.
 Are the expenses of promoting and running the business higher than the average distributor compensation?|

-I can answer question #3 from experience.
-Yes, they do encourage that you invest in a large number of products to be able to create your own organization.
+First of all, I can answer question #3 from my own experience.
+Yes, they do encourage that you invest in a large number of products so that you can get started building your own organization.

-This is where things get worse…To make any money whatsoever with Nu Skin, you have to be part of their monthly automatic delivery rewards (ADR) program.
+Second of all, to make any money whatsoever with Nu Skin, you have to be part of their monthly automatic delivery rewards (ADR) program.
 You have to continuously order products for a certain amount.
-They are forcing you to purchase from them, while also getting free marketing from new and “old” recruits!
+As a result, Nu Skin is forcing you to purchase from them, while also getting free marketing from new and “old” recruits!

 How could I fall for this voracity?

 To defend this, they say: “Hey, you have to buy products from somewhere anyway, right?!”

 You Should Not Have To Pay For A Business You Are Heavily Marketing